eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/prerequisites.rst

 Prerequisites
 ^^^^^^^^^^^^^

-First of all you need to follow the steps outlined in :ref:`installation_requirements` for the installation of required packages, and in :ref:`installation-from-sources` for the installation of *eprosima Fast DDS* and all its dependencies.
+First of all, you need to follow the steps outlined in :ref:`installation_requirements` for the installation of required packages, and in :ref:`installation-from-sources` for the installation of *eprosima Fast DDS* and all its dependencies.
 You also need to have completed the steps outlined in :ref:`compile-fastrtpsgen` for the installation of the